mcgill-robotics/rover-embedded-2025/steering-motor-firmware/README.md

 The CAN interface for controlling the motors is done through the ID of the CAN messages.
 This requires us to setup the filter on the CAN peripheral of the STM32 to accept all incoming connections.

-As we wired the CAN transceiver to the CAN2 peripheral on the STM32 it was necessary to set the SLAVEFILTERBANK to be 14 as the alues 0 to 1 are set to go to CAN1
+As we wired the CAN transceiver to the CAN2 peripheral on the STM32 it was necessary to set the SLAVEFILTERBANK to be 14 as the values 0 to 13 are set to go to CAN1

 As all messages are accepted, the firmware filters the messages intended for a specific motor based on some bits in the packet id.